Doctoral Dissertation Award

 - Past and Present Members of the Doctoral Dissertation Award Committee

-- Ozan Candogan, Shuchi Chawla, Yiling Chen, Nima Haghpanah, Nicole Immorlica, Vahideh Manshadi, Renato Paes Leme, Noam Nisan, Sigal Oren, Ariel Procaccia, Aaron Roth, Inbal Talgam-Cohen, Éva Tardos, Alex Teytelboym, Michael Wellman
+- Ben Brooks, Ozan Candogan, Shuchi Chawla, Yiling Chen, Rachel Cummings, Nima Haghpanah, Nicole Immorlica, Vahideh Manshadi, Renato Paes Leme, Noam Nisan, Sigal Oren, Ariel Procaccia, Aaron Roth, Inbal Talgam-Cohen, Éva Tardos, Alex Teytelboym, Michael Wellman

 Doctoral Dissertation Award Winners